My business is Franchises. Ratings. Success stories. Ideas. Work and education

 1 History of the development of marketing abroad

-Most scientists define marketing as a type of human activity that is aimed at satisfying emerging needs and wants through exchange.
-And although exchange relations arose almost simultaneously with the emergence of humanity, the formation of marketing as a separate science began to occur only after the “Great Depression” that reigned in the West in 1923-1933.
+Most scientists define marketing as a type of human activity that is aimed at meeting emerging needs and requirements through exchange.
+And although exchange relations arose almost simultaneously with the emergence of mankind, the formation of marketing as a separate science began to occur only after the "great depression" that reigned in the West in 1923-1933.
 There are other opinions on this matter.

 Peter Drucker believed that Japan was the birthplace of marketing.
-In 1690, the founder of the future famous Mitsui family settled in Tokyo and opened the first department store.
-In this store Mr. Mitsui spent trade policy, which was about 250 years ahead of its time.
-For the first time in the history of trade, the store owner focused on his customers, purchasing only what was in demand, providing a system of guarantees for the quality of the goods, and constantly expanding the range of goods.
+In 1690, the founder of the famous Mitsui family settled in Tokyo and opened the first department store.
+In this store, Mr. Mitsui pursued a trade policy that was about 250 years ahead of its time.
+For the first time in the history of trade, the store owner focused on his customers, buying only what was in demand, providing a system of guarantees for the quality of the goods, constantly expanding the range of goods.

-In the West, we can talk about marketing only since the mid-nineteenth century.
-And the first to suggest that marketing should be the central focus of the enterprise, and working with the consumer’s own circle should be the manager’s task, was Cyrus McCormick.
-This man is better known as the inventor of the first combine, but it was he who created such areas of marketing as pricing policy, market research, and service.
+In the West, one can talk about marketing only starting from the middle of the nineteenth century.
+Cyrus McCormick was the first to suggest that marketing should be the central activity of the enterprise, and work with the consumer's own circle - the task of the manager, was Cyrus McCormick.
+This person is better known as the inventor of the first combine, but it was he who created such marketing areas as pricing, market research, and after-sales service.

 As an academic science, marketing originated in America.
 Marketing courses were first taught at the University of Illinois and Michigan in 1901.
-Therefore, the USA is considered to be the birthplace of modern marketing.
+Therefore, the birthplace of modern marketing is considered to be the United States.

-The famous political economist Adam Smith, back in the second half of the 18th century, wrote in his work “The Wealth of Society” that the manufacturer has no greater concern than satisfying the needs of consumers.
+As far back as the second half of the 18th century, the famous political economist Adam Smith wrote in his work “The Wealth of Society” that the producer has no greater concern than satisfying the needs of consumers.

-According to some economists, the formation of marketing dates back to the period that followed the “Great Depression” that swept the West in 1923-1933, while others believe that this was the period of the early 50s of the 20th century.
+According to some economists, the time of the formation of marketing refers to the period following the "great depression" that swept the West in 1923-1933, others believe that this is the period of the early 50s of the XX century.
 But its history is much older.

 The emergence of marketing, from the point of view of Peter Drucker, is associated with Japan.
-According to him, marketing appeared in Japan around 1650, when the first member of the Mitsui family settled in Tokyo and opened what can be called the first department store.
-There he pursued a policy that anticipated by 250 years what the largest trading firms would later implement, namely:
+According to him, marketing appeared in Japan around 1650, when the first member of the Mitsui family settled in Tokyo and opened a store there that can be called the first department store.
+There he pursued a policy that by 250 years anticipated what was then carried out by the largest trading firms, namely:

-) became a buyer for his consumers, purchasing for the store those products and goods that they needed;
+) became a buyer for his consumers, buying in the shop those products and goods that they needed;

 ) looked for means and sources for their production;

-) introduced the principle of unconditional refund for returned goods;
+) introduced the principle of an unconditional refund for the returned goods;

 ) significantly expanded the range of products for customers.

 As an academic discipline, marketing first emerged in America.
-In 1901 he began teaching at the University of Illinois and Michigan short course marketing.
-In 1905, V. E. Kreuz taught the course “Product Marketing” at the University of Pennsylvania.
-In 1910, at the University of Wisconsin, R. Butler began teaching a permanent course “Marketing Methods”.
+In 1901, at the University of Illinois and Michigan began to teach short course marketing.
+In 1905, V. E. Kreuz taught the course "Marketing of goods" at the University of Pennsylvania.
+In 1910, at the University of Wisconsin, R. Butler began to teach a permanent course "Methods of Marketing".

-Thus, the USA is considered to be the birthplace of modern marketing.
+Thus, the United States is considered to be the birthplace of modern marketing.
 During this period, marketing was linked mainly only with the sale of goods: the main attention was paid to the organization of sales, trade and advertising.
 However, later the limitations of this interpretation became obvious.
 The crisis of 1929-1933 also played a significant role in this, after which marketing finally lost its purely sales orientation.
 Second World War acted as a catalyst for the development of heavy industry, which required new principles and approaches to production management.
-Mass production is developing, which, in conditions of effective demand exceeding the available supply on the market (“seller’s market”), contributed to the implementation of sales policy and the accumulation of further experience in this area of marketing.
+Mass production is developing, which, in the conditions of excess of effective demand over the available supply on the market (“seller's market”), contributed to the implementation of the marketing policy and the accumulation of further experience in this area of marketing.

-But, already since 1948, marketing began to be considered as the implementation of other types of economic activities that direct the flow of goods and services from the manufacturer to the final or intermediate consumer.
+But, starting from 1948, marketing began to be considered as the implementation of other types of economic activity that directs the flow of goods and services from the producer to the final or intermediate consumer.

-As a system, marketing was created under the influence of the development of monopolies, which required larger-scale and in-depth market research and more advanced organization of firms’ activities in the market.
-At the same time, its organizational formation took place.
-In 1908, the first commercial company was created marketing organization, many of the largest companies at that time began to create marketing research departments (1911 - Curtis Publishing, U.S. Rubber, Swift and Company, etc.).
-The creation of these organizations and their activities laid the foundation for scientific publications on marketing, in which attempts were made to form the foundations of marketing as the art of sales management.
+As a system, marketing was created under the influence of the development of monopolies, which required a larger and deeper market research and a better organization of firms in the market.
+At the same time, its organizational design took place.
+In 1908 the first commercial marketing organization, in many of the largest firms at that time, marketing research departments began to be created (1911 - Curtis Publishing, Y.S.
+Rubber, Swift and Company, etc.).
+The creation of these organizations and their activities marked the beginning of scientific publications on marketing, in which attempts were made to form the foundations of marketing as an art of sales management.

-In 1926, the National Association of Teachers of Marketing and Advertising was organized in the USA, on the basis of which the American Society of Marketing was subsequently created, renamed in 1973 to the American Marketing Association (AMA), which today unites about 23 thousand teachers, scientific workers and representatives of the business world.
+In 1926, the National Association of Marketing and Advertising Teachers was organized in the United States, on the basis of which the American Society of Marketing was subsequently created, renamed in 1973 into the American Marketing Association (AMA), which today unites about 23 thousand teachers, scientists and representatives of the business world.
 Somewhat later, similar associations and organizations appeared in Western Europe and Japan.
-International organizations began to emerge - the European Society for Marketing Research and public opinion(ESOMAR), European Academy of Marketing, International Marketing Federation (IMF).
-Essentially the following have international status:
+International organizations began to emerge - the European Society for the Study of Marketing and public opinion(ESOMAR), European Academy of Marketing, International Marketing Federation (IMF).
+The status of international have essentially:

 American Marketing Association (AMA);